 - Lead by example: Our spending habits speak volumes.
 Be mindful of your own choices.

-Let’s empower our children to make informed financial decisions.
+Let’s empower our children to make informed financial decisions now so they can build a strong foundation for their future.
 They’ll thank us for it later!